Equitable [[2,10],[6,6]]-partitions of the 12-cube: Introduction

 The \emph{$n$-cube} is a graph $Q_n$ on the set $\{0,1\}^n$ of binary $n$-tuples, where two $n$-tuples are adjacent if and only if they differ in exactly one position.
-A partition $(C_0,C_{1})$ of the vertex set of $Q_n$ into two \emph{cells} is called an \emph{equitable $2$-partition} (of $Q_n$) with {\it quotient} $2 \times 2$ matrix $S=(S_{ij})$ if for all $i,j \in \{0,1\}$ any vertex of $C_i$ has exactly $S_{ij}$ neighbors in $C_j$.
-A (Boolean) function $f: \{0,1\}^n \to \{0,1\}$ is called \emph{unbalanced} if the number of its ones is different from $0$, $2^{n-1}$, and $2^n$.
-It is called \emph{$t$-th order correlation immune} if the number of ones (equivalently, zeros) $(x_1,\ldots,x_n): f (x_1,\ldots,x_n)=1 $ is statistically independent on the values of any $t$ arguments.
-Fon-Der-Flaass \cite{FDF:CorrImmBound} proved that the correlation-immunity order of an unbalanced Boolean function in $n$ variables cannot exceed $2n/3 - 1$; moreover, any unbalanced Boolean function $f$ of correlation-immunity order $2n/3 - 1$ corresponds to an equitable $2$-partition of the $n$-cube $Q_n$ with quotient matrix $[[a,b],[c,d]]$, where $a+b=c+d=n$, $a-c=-n/3$, and the number of ones of $f$ is $2^n c/(b+c)$.
+A partition $(C_0,\ldots,C_{k-1})$ of the vertex set of $Q_n$ into two \emph{cells} is called an \emph{equitable $k$-partition} (of $Q_n$) with {\it quotient} $k \times k$ matrix $S=(S_{ij})$ if for all $i,j \in \{0,\ldots,k-1\}$ any vertex of~$C_i$ has exactly $S_{ij}$ neighbors in~$C_j$.
+A (Boolean) function $f: \{0,1\}^n \to \{0,1\}$ is called \emph{unbalanced} if the number of its ones is different from~$0$, $2^{n-1}$, and~$2^n$.
+It is called \emph{$t$-th order correlation immune} if the number of ones (equivalently, zeros) $(x_1,\ldots,x_n): f (x_1,\ldots,x_n)=1 $ is statistically independent on the values of any $t$ arguments; that is, it is the same in all subgraphs of~$Q_n$ isomorphic to~$Q_{n-t}$.
+Correlation immune Boolean functions of order~$t$ are known to be equivalent to simple orthogonal arrays OA$(M,n,2,t)$, where $M$ is the number of ones of the function.
+Fon-Der-Flaass \cite{FDF:CorrImmBound} proved that the correlation-immunity order of an unbalanced Boolean function in $n$ variables cannot exceed $2n/3 - 1$; moreover, any unbalanced Boolean function~$f$ of correlation-immunity order $2n/3 - 1$ corresponds to an equitable $2$-partition of the $n$-cube $Q_n$ with quotient matrix $[[a,b],[c,d]]$, where $a+b=c+d=n$, $a-c=-n/3$, and the number of ones of~$f$ is $2^n c/(b+c)$.
 Nowadays, there are three known families of quotient matrices corresponding to such functions: $[[0,3T],[T,2T]]$, $[[T,5T],[3T,3T]]$ (found in \cite{Tarannikov2000}), $[[3T,9T],[7T,5T]]$ (found in \cite{FDF:12cube.en}).
 For each of the matrices $[[0,3],[1,2]]$, $[[1,5],[3,3]]$, and $[[0,6],[2,4]]$, a function is unique up to equivalence.
-Kirienko \cite{kirienko2002} found that there are exactly $2$ inequivalent unbalanced Boolean functions in $9$ variables attaining the bound on the order of correlation immunity (the corresponding quotient matrix is $[[0,9],[3,6]]$).
-Fon-Der-Flaass started the investigation of equitable $2$-partitions of $Q_{12}$ attaining the correlation-immunity bound: in~\cite{FDF:12cube.en}, it was shown that equitable partitions with quotient matrix $[[1,11],[5,7]]$ do not exist, while equitable partitions with quotient matrix $[[3,9],[7,5]]$ were built.
-In~\cite{KroVor:2020}, combining the theoretical and computational approaches equitable partitions with quotient matrices $[[0,12],[4,8]]$ and $[[3,9],[7,5]]$ were classified up to equivalence.
+Kirienko~\cite{kirienko2002} found that there are exactly~$2$ inequivalent unbalanced Boolean functions in $9$ variables attaining the bound on the order of correlation immunity (the corresponding quotient matrix is $[[0,9],[3,6]]$).
+Fon-Der-Flaass started the investigation of equitable $2$-partitions of~$Q_{12}$ attaining the correlation-immunity bound: in~\cite{FDF:12cube.en}, it was shown that equitable partitions with quotient matrix $[[1,11],[5,7]]$ do not exist, while equitable partitions with quotient matrix $[[3,9],[7,5]]$ were built.
+In~\cite{KroVor:2020}, combining the theoretical and computational approaches, equitable partitions with quotient matrices $[[0,12],[4,8]]$ and $[[3,9],[7,5]]$ were classified up to equivalence.
 The current work is aimed on the remaining case $[[2,10],[6,6]]$.
-This case is interesting
+This case additionally motivated by the inner order~$2$ of the first cell of such a partition, which means that this cell induces a $2$-factor in~$Q_n$, i.e., the union of disjoint cycles at distance at least~$2$ from each other.
+As we will see from the result of our classification, the length of cycles can vary over the all family of such partitions, as well as in one partition.